m4r1k/k8s_5g_lab/network-bonding/README.md

 - The configuration is crafted directly from NetworkManager
 - Pre-tested on the target hardware

+*As an alternative and more synthetical approach, you can also look at the [NetworkManager tests](https://github.com/NetworkManager/NetworkManager-ci/blob/master/nmcli/features/bond.feature) for the bonding*
 ## CoreOS `nmconnection`

 The next step is to create the network configuration files for RHCOS, taking as input all the details from NetworkManager done earlier.